 (4) According to CDP Water 2018 definition.

-Not to harm biodiversity and ecosystems during projects and operations
+Managing impacts to biodiversity and ecosystems during projects and operations

 Total’s activities may potentially be located in sensitive natural environments.

 The commitments are currently being implemented.
-A review of the actions that have already been performed is provided below.
+A review of the actions that have already been performed on the first three priority commitments is provided below.

 Total does not conduct any oil exploration activities in oil fields under sea ice in the Arctic.

 - Achievement: The Group publishes a list of its licenses in the Arctic.
-No exploration activities have been conducted in the oil fields under sea ice in the Arctic.
+In 2019, no exploration activities have been conducted in the oil fields under sea ice in the Arctic.

 Total develops biodiversity action plans for operated production sites located in the most sensitive protected areas.

-- Achievements: A biodiversity action plan has been developed for operated production sites located in the most sensitive protected areas, corresponding to the UICN I to IV or Ramsar categories.
+- Achievements: A biodiversity action plan has been developed for all the operated production sites located in the most sensitive protected areas, corresponding to the UICN I to IV and Ramsar categories.
 Consequently, the biodiversity action plan developed in 2015 for Djeno in the Republic of the Congo is still being implemented, particularly with regards to the ecosystem services of Lagune de la Loubie.
-Other action plans shall be implemented in the short term in Italy (Tempa Rossa project) or the medium term, for example, in Uganda (Tilenga project), Tanzania (EACOP project) and Papua New Guinea (Papua LNG project).
+Other action plans are deployed in Italy (Tempa Rossa project) and in Mozambique (Mozambique LNG project) or are being prepared but not yet deployed in Uganda (Tilenga project), Tanzania (EACOP project) and Papua New Guinea (Papua LNG project).